matthewflores7/nanoporeseq/README_First.md

 ****Troubleshooting****
 ----------------------------------------------------------------------------------------------------------------------------------------

-_The coding file is running and I see the output from the "echo" lines, but no files are being generated.
+_The coding file is running and I see the output from the "echo" lines, but no files are being generated in any of the folders.
 It will say a file doesn't exist._

   Solution: Make sure you are both in the correct directory (you can see your .FQ files and .fasta using the "ls" command") and that the proper conda environment is loaded.